smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 ### Logical Cloud Setup

-Run the command for the logical cloud setup with expected result as below:
+Run the command for the logical cloud setup with expected result as below.
 ```shell
 # cd cli-scripts/
 # ./03_apply.sh